optimagic-dev/optimagic/docs/source/algorithms.md

     ipopt accepts a Python `None`.

     The following options are not supported:
-      - `num_linear_variables`: since estimagic may reparametrize your problem and this changes the parameter problem, we do not support this option.
+      - `num_linear_variables`: since optimagic may reparametrize your problem and this changes the parameter problem, we do not support this option.
       - derivative checks
       - print options.